Tomás Lavanini

-Tomás Lavanini (born 22 January 1993) is an Argentine professional rugby union player who plays as a lock for Top 14 club Clermont and the Argentina national team.
+Tomás Lavanini (born 22 January 1993) is an Argentine professional rugby union player who plays as a lock for Super Rugby club Highlanders and the Argentina national team.

-Club career
+Career

 On 6 May 2019, Leicester Tigers announced Lavanini's signing, with him set to join after the 2019 Rugby World Cup.
 He made his Leicester debut from the bench on 2 November 2019 against Gloucester.
 He played 38 times for Leicester across two seasons, scoring two tries.